Showing posts with label Episode 14. Show all posts

 Oh my god!
 What an episode this turned out to be!

 We see Goodwin entering the ED after an accident involving a young boy riding his bike at night.
 Goodwin tries to get information about the boy.
-It soon turns when she confronts the boy's mother and tries to reason why she does not do the surgery.
+However, the situation soon turns when she confronts the boy's mother and tries to explain why she did not perform the surgery.

-But it turns out that after the surgery, Goodwin gets word about DCFS coming; she does one more thing to help the mother, which means giving her a job and a place for her boys to stay while she's working.
+But it turns out that after the surgery, Goodwin gets word about DCFS coming; she does one more thing to help the mother: giving her a job and a place for her boys to stay while she's working.

 Manning gets worried after her mother has developed a cough after taking the trial drugs.
 As soon she asks Will about it, Will searches for those pills that Kinder did not pick up.
 It even gets Will and Marcel to bump heads with one another with a patient who doesn't want surgery.

 Meanwhile, Maggie tries to meet her long-lost daughter, who is in the medical field.
-When April signs up for a nurse practitioner, Dr. Archer gets her to perform a procedure that puts her in an uncomfortable situation.
+When April signs up for a nurse practitioner position, Dr. Archer forces her to perform a procedure that puts her in an uncomfortable situation.

 "What a Tangled Web We Weave" was such a good episode.
-I couldn't get enough of Goodwin's storyline, even though she was breaking the rules.
+Even though she broke the rules, I couldn't get enough of Goodwin's storyline.
 Goodwin being Goodwin.
-Also, Manning is playing with Halstead and Marcel about her mother.
+Manning also plays with Halstead and Marcel about her mother.
 It's wild, but I loved their argument in this episode.
 Overall, I give this episode an 8.5/10.

 "A Red Pill, A Blue Pill"